kenfehling/react-router-nested-history/README.md

 the order that they were last accessed.

 #### props
-Same as `WindowGroup` but with changes in defaults.
+Same as `ContainerGroup` but with changes in defaults.
 <table class="table table-bordered table-striped">
     <thead>
     <tr>